 Turn R onto clearly marked Piuma Rd. and climb at 6-8% without interruption for 5.5 miles to an obvious saddle—you’ll see the radio tower marking the summit as you approach.
 This is pristine climbing through lovely, wild country and along a ridge spine with great views of the Santa Monica mountains to the west and north and the coastline and ocean to the south.
 I saw 2 or 3 cars.
 The road contour is so delicious, the first time I rode it I abandoned my ride plan and turned around at the summit to enjoy the descent.
 Which I give you permission to do.

 But Tuna Canyon awaits, and it’s better.
 Descend a mile past the saddle and go L on Schueren Rd., go R onto Saddle Peak Rd, and follow it to Tuna Canyon.
-Enter paradise.
-The houses disappear, you’re absolutely alone, and you have a bucket-list, glassy, graceful slalom descent through a pristine coastal canyon.
+Go R on TCR and enter paradise.
+The houses disappear, you’re absolutely alone, and you have a bucket-list, glassy, graceful, steep slalom descent through a pristine coastal canyon.
 And it’s a one-way road, down only, so you have the whole road to yourself—no chance of on-coming traffic (except for the occasional scofflaw cyclist).
 Pure bliss.